 State Nature Reserves & National Parks

-Since 2003, as with nature reserves, a re-establishment of environmental policy was achieved.
-In this year, as well as the opening of the Gakh national reserve, the Ministry of Environment and Natural Resources also established Ordubad national park, which was named after academician Hasan Aliyev, Shirvan.
-This continued with the creation of Ag Gol parks, in 2004, Hirkan, Altiagac, in 2005 Apsheron, in 2006 Shahdagh and Goy gol National Parks, in 2008.
-During and beyond 2008 the territories of National parks have also been expanded and improved.
+Since 2003, as with nature reserves, the Azerbaijani government have re-established environmental policy.
+In 2003, as well as the opening of the Gakh National Reserve, the Ministry of Environment and Natural Resources also established Ordubad national park, which was named after academic, Hasan Aliyev, Shirvan.
+This was followed with the creation of Ag Gol parks, in 2004; Hirkan, Altiagac, in 2005; Apsheron, in 2006; Shahdagh and Goy gol National Parks, in 2008.

 - Hirkan National Park, was expanded to 40358 hectares in 2008.